CreativeDevelopments/CDHandler/README.md

   hidden: true,
   hidden2: true,
   run: ({ message, args, client, handler }: any) => {
-    /* handler represents fireHandler but don't change the param name you can use callback, execute or fire instead of run */ const embed = new MessageEmbed().setColor("#00DCFF").setTitle("Pong!");
+    /* handler represents CDHandler but don't change the param name you can use callback, execute or fire instead of run */ const embed = new MessageEmbed().setColor("#00DCFF").setTitle("Pong!");